 The cost to rent a car in Nassau will depend on the type of car you choose as well as the amenities you request, the time of year you rent (the off-season brings greater discounts), and where you rent from.
 Local agencies are known for having better prices, but also rent out older model vehicles, so you may be driving around a clunker.
 With all of that in mind, you can still expect to spend anywhere from $80 to $120(USD) a day, plus the cost of insurance if you choose to purchase it.

-Even though you should have minimal issues finding gas stations, it is still helpful to see the listing just below for a picture of where some can be found.
+Even though you should not have any difficulties finding places to refuel, it is still helpful to take a look at the table right below for a picture of where some can be found.

 |1.0 mi.
 (1.6 km) South of Nassau|